lbrictson/aws-tag-snapshotter/README.md

 You will need aws credentials configured via the awscli or as ENV vars to run this tool.

+For each instance you want a snapshot taken of just tag it with:

+key: autosnap
+value: true

 ## Installation ##
 Simply run

     pip3 install aws-tag-snapshotter

 ## Example ##

+Before running the examples make sure to tag instances you want snapshotted with the key autosnap and the value true

 *Running it once*